NuSTAR as an Axion Helioscope: Modeling of the Axion Flux and Solar Atmosphere.

-Fig.~\ref{fig:axion_spectrum} shows the expected photon flux from our signal region $R<0.1 R_\odot$.
-To better visualize the flux for $m_a > 10^{-5}$~eV, Fig.~\ref{fig:mass_dependence} displays the X-ray spectra for several axion masses.
-For the largest axion mass shown, $m_a = 4\times 10^{-3}$~eV, the effect of photoelectric absorption is clearly visible.
-In particular, we see an increased absorption for X-ray photons with energy larger than the K-edge energy of iron at 7.112~keV.
-For the axion masses for which our results surpass those of CAST, the presence of K-edges is, however, irrelevant.
+Fig.~\ref{fig:mass_dependence} presents the expected photon flux from our signal region for different axion masses.
+For the largest axion mass shown, $m_a = 4\times 10^{-3}$~eV, the effect of photoelectric absorption is clearly apparent.
+Specifically, increased absorption is observed for X-ray photons with energies above the K-edge of iron at approximately $\sim 7.1$~keV.
+However, for the axion masses where the coherence is completely fulfilled, $m_{a}\lesssim 5\times 10^{-4}$~eV , the presence of K-edges becomes negligible.